ccashwell/volatility-contracts/INSTRUCTIONS.md

 3. Contract -> Read -> 1. getImplementationAddress -> Enter 'Oracle' as byte32 = `0x4f7261636c65`
 4. Go to returned contract: `0xd227E520A3328eAe29951DEc5aF8162A5Bfb7fB0`
 5. Contract -> Write -> 1.Push Price:
-    * Find the parameters for push price by looking at the dispute transaction that was disputed on etherscan:
+    * It is easiest to put the dispute transaction into tenderly.co -> events -> PriceRequestAdd contains all params.
+    * Or look on etherscan at the dispute tx:
         1. Transaction -> Logs
         2. 9th log contains the following:
             * identifier (bytes32) -> topic 2 (NOTE: change to Hex)